DFA Inflation-Protected Securities Portfolio (DIPSX)

 - Non-Fundamental Policy: The commitment to invest at least 80% of assets in inflation-protected securities ensures consistency.

 DFA Inflation-Protected Securities Portfolio (DIPSX) is an investment fund focused on providing investors with exposure to inflation-protected securities.
 These securities, also known as inflation-indexed securities, adjust their principal and/or interest payments based on inflation rates, offering a hedge against the erosion of purchasing power.
 The fund operates under a non-fundamental policy, committing to invest at least 80% of its net assets in these types of securities under normal market conditions.
 This strategy differentiates DIPSX from traditional fixed-income investments that offer fixed principal and interest payments, which can be negatively impacted by rising inflation.
 DIPSX aims to deliver real returns by mitigating the adverse effects of inflation on investment portfolios.
 The fund's investment approach is designed to track the performance of inflation-protected securities markets, providing investors with a transparent and efficient way to access this asset class.
-With a market cap of $5.20 billion, DIPSX is a significant player in the asset management industry, catering to investors seeking to preserve capital and generate inflation-adjusted returns.
+With a market cap of $5.15B, DIPSX is a significant player in the asset management industry, catering to investors seeking to preserve capital and generate inflation-adjusted returns.

 - Invests primarily in inflation-protected securities.